dumitraz/dumitraz/README.md

 - 👋 Hi, I’m @dumitraz
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning PHP, Flutter.
+- 🌱 I’m currently learning HTML, CSS.
+JavaScript, PHP and C#.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 You can contact me at razvandumitrasc@gmail.com.